Addressing The Concerns With Server Actions In Next 14

 await sql`INSERT INTO Bookmarks (slug) VALUES (${slug});`;

-Many people pointed out “The value is directly interpolated in the template string without sanitization”.
-But here’s the thing that many people missed:
+Many people pointed out that the value is directly interpolated in the template string without sanitization, but here’s the thing that many people missed:

 await sql`INSERT INTO Bookmarks (slug) VALUES (${slug});`;